queryluke/masseffect-5e/static/data/class_spellcasting/engineer.md

 For example, a 9th-level engineer can cast spells for 1, 2, or 3 tech points.

 You prepare the list of engineer spells that are available for you to cast, choosing from the engineer spell list.
-When you do so, choose a number of engineer spells equal to your Intelligence modifier + half your engineer level (minimum of one spell).
+When you do so, choose a number of engineer spells equal to your Intelligence modifier + your engineer level (minimum of one spell).

 You may prepare the advanced version of a spell for the cost of 2 regular versions.
 You may only prepare one advanced